 The winter (December-February) is also a great time to hike the Serpents Trail.
 You don’t have to worry about the heat and there typically aren’t as many hikers as there are during more pleasant months.
 Colorado National Monument experiences some snow and ice during the winter (how much depends on the year).
 The bottom portion of the Serpents Trail typically melts out pretty quickly after snow, but the top is in the shade most of the day, so snow and ice often linger.
 It’s often easily navigable, but carrying microspikes can be helpful.

 Summer in Grand Junction is very hot, with temperatures often exceeding 90-100+°F during July and August.
-It is essential to get an early start if you’re hiking in Colorado National Monument during the summer.
+The best time of day to hike in Colorado National Monument during the summer is at sunrise.
 The majority of the trail faces east and is very exposed.
 Afternoon thunderstorms during the summer are also fairly common.

 Wildlife Along the Serpents Trail